-Jonathan Trigell is the author of four very different novels: Boy A; Cham; Genus; and most recently The Tongues of Men or Angels, his first historical work.
+Jonathan Trigell is the author of the novels: Boy A; Cham; Genus and his two historical books: The Tongues of Men or Angels and Under Country.

 Jonathan has previously won the John Llewellyn Rhys Prize, for the best book in the Commonwealth by an author under thirty five; the Waverton Award; the Italian Edoardo Kihlgren Prize; and the inaugural World Book Day Prize.
-His first novel Boy A was dramatized by Cuba Pictures, Film Four and The Weinstein Co.
-Among other prizes, it won four BAFTA Awards and the Jury Prize at the Berlin Film Festival.
+His first novel Boy A was dramatized by Film Four.
+Among other prizes, the film won four BAFTA Awards and the Jury Prize at the Berlin Film Festival.